mannders00/sn-onedark/README.md

-# sn-onedark
-A dark color scheme for Standard Notes based on the One Dark syntax theme for the Atom text editor.
+# onedark theme for Standard Notes